Updated on August 5, 2025

 How long do rebounds last?

-A rebound relationship can last anywhere from a couple of weeks to about 6 months.
-After a few months, your ex will have known the other person well enough to see his or her true colors.
+A rebound relationship can last anywhere from a couple of weeks to 6 months.
+After a few months, your ex will probably have known the other person well enough to see his or her true colors.

-If you keep tabs on your ex, you’ll just analyze your ex and look for hope in everything your ex does.
-So take the rules of no contact seriously and completely remove your ex from your ex.
-You’ll find the breakup much easier to cope with if you focus on yourself and your loved ones.
+So take the rules of no contact seriously and completely remove your ex from your life.
+The breakup will be much easier to cope with if you focus on yourself and the people who care about you.

 Can no contact work if your ex is in a rebound relationship?

-So what do you do now that your ex is in a (rebound) relationship?
 You do nothing.
-You let your ex enjoy dating the new person and do your best to detach and get over your ex.
-It will probably take you some time to take your ex off the pedestal, but persevere and keep focusing on yourself and you’ll soon stop obsessing over your ex and his/her new partner.
+You let your ex focus on dating the new person and do your best to detach and get over your ex.
+It will probably take some time to take your ex off the pedestal, but make sure to persevere and focus on yourself.
+That way, you’ll soon regain your enthusiasm and stop obsessing over your ex and his/her new partner.

 For now, learn to trust the no contact rule and be prepared to give your ex as much time as he or she needs.
 I promise that it gets easier the longer you stay in no contact and the busier you get.
-No contact is also more effective the longer you stay in it because you give your ex all the space in the world to experience the grass is greener syndrome and see what else is out there.

 Is your ex in a rebound relationship?
 How are you coping with it?
 Let us know what worked for you and what didn’t in the comments section below.

-1. Hi Zan,
+Hi Zan,

 Your blog has been so helpful in my post break up phase.
 I couldnt thank you enough for this.
 I do have a burning question though, I initially broke up with my ex when I found out he has been talking to this guy from abroad.
 He said he has been speaking with this guy for weeks prior to my confrontation and told me he would wanna give this guy a shot.
 I begged and pleaded for him to stay after I said that I wanna break up with him and took my words back but he said we should just break up.
 Couple of weeks after, we saw each other as I didn’t reinforce no contact rule and he told me theyre a couple already.
 We even slept together for couple of times after that.
 I’m sure there is no chance anytime that theyll see each other physically soon but would you still consider this a rebound?
 I’m trying to get over him because I know this is the best move for me but reading about rebound relationships gives me so much hope.